-1And Jesus answered and spoke again in parables to them, saying,
+1And Jesus answered and again spoke to them in parables, saying,

 2“The Kingdom of Heaven is like a certain king who prepared a wedding feast for his son,

-3and sent out his slaves to call those who had been invited to the wedding feast, and they did not want to come.
+3and he sent out his slaves to call those who had been invited to the wedding feast, but they did not want to come.

 4Again he sent out other slaves, saying, ‘Tell those who have been invited, “Look!
 I have prepared my dinner.
 My oxen and the fatted cattle have been butchered, and everything is ready.
 Come to the wedding feast.”’